 History/Political Science 232.
 Issues in American Foreign Policy.
+(W)

-Survey of the last century examines the dominant themes in American foreign policy.
+Examination of the dominant themes in American foreign policy over the last century.
 Series of case studies considers how to understand American foreign policy through levels of analysis and models and theories of decision making.
 Prerequisites: Political Science 101, History 117, or instructor permission.
+3 Credits.